-Language in 2-0 Q. of Chapter 2, 2024 Acts of Assembly, Special Session I, allows the Six-Year Capital Outlay Plan Advisory Committee to report the Commonwealth's Six-Year Capital Outlay Plan to the General Assembly to reflect general-fund supported projects that have been authorized for planning only, in addition to any other obligations for authorized projects it deems appropriate which have not yet been funded for construction.
+Language in 2-0 Q. of the 2025 Appropriation Act allows the Six-Year Capital Outlay Plan Advisory Committee to report the Commonwealth's Six-Year Capital Outlay Plan to the General Assembly to reflect general-fund supported projects that have been authorized for planning only, in addition to any other obligations for authorized projects it deems appropriate which have not yet been funded for construction.
 It is expected that the Committee will submit this plan each year shortly after a budget has been passed in order to reflect the planning-only authorization in the enacted budget.
 This will be in lieu of the annual legislation that previously was required to be submitted by the Governor.
 Although the plan serves as the basis for future capital budget requests and recommendations, being included in the plan does not necessarily mean that a project will be funded for construction.